Lwyrup/Lwyrup.github.io/_posts/2017-06-16-ios-app-using-xamarin.md

 Let's give our image view an identifier using the properties.
 Under identity in properties change the name of the element to comicImage, and now if you open the ViewController.designer file you'll see it created a UIImageView property with the name we just gave our image.

 Now back to our storyboard, let's add the rest of the elements to our scene.
 We'll need three label elements, found in the toolbox, these will be the comic title, issue number, and price.
 Change the text via properties to 'comic title', 'issue number', and 'price', respectively.
 Then we'll issue names to the labels comicTitle, issueNumber, and comicPrice.
 Now we'll add the text view element; this will be the scrollable comic description.
-Give this text view the name 'comicDescription'.
+Give this text view the name 'issueDescription'.

 Lastly we'll add some buttons to the bottom.
 Change the first buttons text to Cancel, and name it cancelButton.
 The other will be our Add to cart button, change the text, and name it addToCartButton.
 With everything present the last thing I'm going to do is use a more descriptive view controller.